Have you ever read a financial document, only to realize you are not positive what 50% of the words mean?

 Subsidized Loan: A federal loan where the borrower does not pay the pay interest that accrues during a borrower’s grace period.
 Subsidized loans are awarded on the basis of financial need, which is determined by the borrower’s FAFSA information.

-Unsecured Loan: Loans that are not protected by an asset or collateral or some sort.
+Unsecured Loan: Loans that are not protected by an asset or other collateral.

-Unsubsidized Loan: A loan where the borrower is responsible for any interest accrued during all periods, including the grace period.
+Unsubsidized Loan: A loan where the borrower is responsible for any interest accrued during the loan term, including the grace period.

-Variable Interest Rate: A variable rate may start out lower than a fixed rate, but it will fluctuate over the life of the loan as its underlying reference rate changes. *See LIBOR
+Variable Interest Rate: A variable rate may start out lower than a fixed rate, but it may fluctuate over the life of the loan as its underlying reference rate changes. *See LIBOR

 This article was written by Carolyn Pairitz Morris, Senior Editor at Earnest.